 From the hotel, Ayios (Saint) Neophytos Monastery is not very far, and there are several ways to reach it - each one of them an interesting drive.
 You can take a little excursion through Pegia (Peyia) Kethikas, Stroumpi Tsada (all worth seeing), turning right for Tremithousa and thence back northwards to Agios Neophytos.

 When you arrive, you will find a site commanding views over the Paphos seascape from its 612 m (1694 feet) height.
 You can imagine the beauty and isolation a thousand years ago, which attracted an extraordinary, self-taught, hermit called Neophytos to settle there from 1159 AD onwards.

-It was not to many years before Neophytos attracted a number of followers, which upset his desire to solitude, and he excavated another cave for himself higher up the hill.
+It was not too many years before Neophytos attracted several followers, which upset his desire for solitude, and he excavated another cave for himself higher up the hill.

-We people of the 21st century may perhaps sympathize with him - at least those of us who have found a nice quite location for a retirement or holiday home, only to find, after a few years, many others have the same idea!
+We, people of the 21st century, may perhaps sympathize with him - at least those of us who have found a nice quiet location for a retirement or holiday home, only to find, after a few years, many others have the same idea!

-In the little chapel there is a simple wooden cross and frescoes restored in 1992, which illustrates the great events of Christ’s life.
+In the little chapel, there is a simple wooden cross and frescoes restored in 1992, which illustrates the great events of Christ’s life.
 These are outstandingly beautiful.
-Styles are varied and show the influence of the of visitors/invaders through this island.
-Perhaps the most expiring are the two Icons: “The adoration of the Magi” and “Christ”, in which a blue-clad Christ is seen teaching his Apostles and Neophytos, who is flanked with Archangels Gabriel and Michael.
+Styles are varied and show the influence of the visitors/invaders on this island.
+Perhaps the most expiring are the two Icons: “The Adoration of the Magi” and “Christ”, in which a blue-clad Christ is seen teaching his Apostles and Neophytos, who is flanked by Archangels Gabriel and Michael.
 As one walks around one is conscious of the immense personality and spirituality of the man who inspired those works and the dedication of the followers.